joinpursuit/Pursuit-Core-iOS/AssignmentGradingPolicy.md

 switch fellowProjectSubmitted {
 case true:
     if projectSubmissionDate! <= projectDeadlineDate {
-        print("Assignments submitted on time will be graded within one (1) week of submission.") if fellowProjectGrade <= maxProjectGrade / 2 {
+        print("Assignments submitted on time will be graded within one (1) week.") if fellowProjectGrade <= maxProjectGrade / 2 {
+            print("""
-            print("Assignments submitted on time that receive an initial grade of 50% or less of the maximum score may be revised and resubmitted within one (1) week of initial grading for a maximum grade of \(maxProjectGrade) - \(lateOrRevisionPenalty) points")
+                Assignments submitted on time that receive an initial grade of 50% or less may be revised and resubmitted within one (1) week of initial grading for a maximum grade of \(maxProjectGrade - lateOrRevisionPenalty) points
+                """)
         } else {
+            print("""
-            print("Assignments submitted on time that receive an initial grade that is greater than 50% of the maximum score are not eligible for resubmission.")
+                Assignments submitted on time that receive an initial grade that is greater than 50% are not eligible for resubmission.
+                """)
         }
     } else {
+        print("""
-        print("Assignments submitted late will be graded within one (1) week of \(projectSubmissionDate) for a maximum grade of \(maxProjectGrade) - \(lateOrRevisionPenalty) points.")
+            Assignments submitted late will be graded within one (1) week of \(projectSubmissionDate!) for a maximum grade of \(maxProjectGrade - lateOrRevisionPenalty) points.
+            """)
     }
 case false:
     print("No submission for an assignment will receive a score of 0 points.")